-For the single 10 msec link experiment with 5% loss rate, the packet delay distribution is presented in Figure 5.
+For the single 10 msec link experiment with 5% loss rate, the packet delay distribution is presented in Figure 6.
 As expected, 95% of the packets arrive at the destination in about 10 milliseconds.
 Most of the losses are recovered, showing a total latency of 30 msec plus an additional delay due to the inter-arrival time of the packets required for the receiver to detect the loss, and about 0.5% of the packets are not recovered.
 In the case of uniform loss probability the delay of the recovered packets is almost constant.
+However, when the link experiences loss bursts, multiple packets are likely to be lost in a row, and therefore it takes longer for the receiver to detect the loss.
+The increase of the interval Δ (the time it takes to detect a loss) results in a higher delay for the recovered packets.
+Obviously, the higher the burstiness, the higher the chance for consecutive losses, and we can see that the packet delay is mostly affected at 75% burstiness.